While logging online (during your QSO), date, start and end time are

 without the colon.

-The CAT (radio computer control) is now off.
+The CAT (radio computer control) is turned off.
 Other fields and log

 actions are the same.
 If you uncheck the 'Offline' box, CQRLOG returns